McAfee vs. TotalAV: Which One Is Better in 2023?

 McAfee’s True Key is a decent password manager — it offers all the essentials, like unlimited password storage across devices, secure notes, and a password generator.
 However, there are no secure 2FA options, and it’s missing password sharing and breach monitoring.

 McAfee’s Safe Connect VPN is really good.
-It offers decent speeds, works with most streaming sites (except for Disney+ and Hulu), and allows torrenting.
+It offers decent speeds, works with most streaming sites (though my US colleague couldn’t watch Disney+ or Hulu), and allows torrenting.

 TotalAV Total Security covers 6 devices and includes: